yasgr/yasgr.github.io/_posts/2023-01-11-Landing-Page.md

 Once the landing page is complete, test it on different browsers and devices to ensure that it looks and works as expected.
 Then you can deploy the landing page to a web server or hosting service.

-If you still have any doubts about this matter, you can check out my repository: https://github.com/yasgr/Landing-Page
+If you still have any doubts about this matter, you can check out [my Landing-Page repository](https://github.com/yasgr/Landing-Page)